 If all our tips sound like we’re speaking a foreign language to you – you need to sit down and plan some changes in your week immediately!
 This time is always going to be a challenging one, so make it easier for yourself and take a moment of zen to see the past, present and future as part of an amazing journey that you can – no – will successfully finish!
 Our suggestions in our free worksheet “How to get out of low PhD motivation?” will definitely help you on your way!

-- Free worksheet “How to get out of low PhD motivation?”
+- Worksheet “How to get out of low PhD motivation?”

-- SMART ACADEMICS blog post #14 “Social media/www distractions at work: 5-step cure!”
+- Smart Academics Blog #14 “Social media/www distractions at work: 5-step cure!”

 - TRESS ACADEMIC course “Completing your PhD successfully on time”